Professor Stavros Brekoulakis, LLB (Athens) LLM (London) PhD (London)

 - Member of the Energy and Natural Resources Law Institute

-- Co-director of the Institute for Regulation and Ethics.
+- Member of the Institute for Regulation and Ethics.

 - Professor Stavros Brekoulakis awarded best lecture at GAR 2020